 For dressing the Honney balls:

-Make a fountain of flour, in the middle of which
+Make a fountain of flour; in the middle, add the rest of the ingredients.

 Cut into small dumplings and long strips so you can make a ribbon.

 Fry them in hot oil until golden.